niceoneallround/secret-store/README.md

   - the encryption context is set as described below, the host na
   - if not allowed access err is 403
   - if secret not found err is 400
-- addSecret(name, cipherText) function that adds a secret into the store - assumes has been encrypted as described below.

 #AWS KMS Usage
-When using AWS KMS all secrets have been encrypted by the same mechanism that is
+All secrets are assumed to have been encrypted by AWS KMS in the following way
 - Uses a AWS customer master key (CMK).
 Main reasons use CMK are
   - Did not want to manage another key.
-  - Want an audit trail of the key usage, i.e. call AWS to decrypt and it audits the operation in cloud trail.
+  - Provides an audit trail of the key usage, i.e. call AWS to decrypt and it audits the operation in cloud trail.
-  - by default provides authenticated encryption - so cannot alter the cipher text - so not need to add hmac.
+  - Provides authenticated encryption - so cannot alter the cipher text - so not need to add hmac.
     - uses AES 256 in Galois/Counter Mode GCM.
-- Uses an encryption context of uses a combination of the secret name and the host name the service is running on.
+- Uses an Encryption Context that is a combination of the secret name and the host name the service is running on.
     - { name: <name of the secret>, hostname: <host-name>}.
 For example {secret_name: db_username, hostname: ms.webshield.io}
-    - This provides the Additional Authentication Data, the code will knows the secret name so will pass in, if user tried to swap encrypted secret the code will break.
+    - This provides the Additional Authentication Data, if user tried to swap encrypted secret the code will break as it will pass in the wrong context.
 - Use TLS to connect to AWS

 #Encrypted representation.